-The best shop management software lets you see what your techs are up to via real-time statistics and reports.
-You can use that information to make course corrections if necessary, thus bringing in more money and avoiding costly mistakes.
+Any leading shop management software will let you see what your techs are up to via real-time statistics and reports.
+You can use that information to make course corrections if necessary—bringing in more money and avoiding costly mistakes.

 4. It integrates with accounting software.